Masques et bergamasques: III. Gavotte

+IV.
+Pastorale

-The suite ends with a movement in D major, in 6/4 time, marked Andantino tranqillo, at dotted minim = 46.
+The suite ends with a movement in D major, in 6/4 time, marked Andantino tranqillo, at dottedhalf = 46.
 The Pastorale is the only part of the suite specially written for the 1919 divertissement.
-Nectoux rates it as "vintage Faure", citing "consecutive block harmonics, wide melodic leaps … the juxtaposition of melodic segments to form the exposition and the ease with which the developments unfold".
-In his view, the sweetness of the movement is tempered by expressive harmonic clashes such as D sharp against E natural, and C sharp against D natural.
+Nectoux rates it as "vintage Fauré", citing "consecutive block harmonics, wide melodic leaps … the juxtaposition of melodic segments to form the exposition and the ease with which the developments unfold".
+In his view, the sweetness of the movement is tempered by expressive harmonic clashes such as D♯ against E♮, and C♯ against D♮.
 As the movement nears its conclusion, Fauré brings back the opening theme of the ouverture as a countermelody.
 The movement ends quietly, but in Nectoux's view the composer was right to move the Pastorale from its place near the beginning of the divertissement to be the last movement of the suite: "without doubt the crowning glory of Masques et bergamasques", and Fauré's "final farewell to the orchestra".
 The Pastorale is the longest of the four movements in the suite, with a typical playing time of about 4 minutes.